kaidez/javascript-prototype-screencast/scripts/02-script.md

 It will be equal to any properties attached to the config parameter (that's represented here)...OR...this is what this double pipe means...it will be returned as an empty object.

 But in this case, we're just setting up the empty object thing is really just a best-practice.
-The truth is, the object will never be empty because we're going to define a lot of default parameters....we'll start that now.
+The truth is, the object will never be empty because all our parameters will have default values that we're now going to start setting up...

-So,
+So, there's that pool property we just talked about, and we have to attach it to config so it can be passed as a parameter, and we need to make it optional and if it's not filled in, we need to give it a default value so the code for this will be in the form of what's known as a ternary operation and that looks like this...

+this.pool-equals-config.pool-triple-equal-sign-undefined-question-mark-no-in-quotes-colon-config.pool.